Graylog2/graylog-plugin-auth-sso/README.md

 --------------

 - Bump version in `package.json`
-- Bump `graylog.version` in pom.xml
+- Bump parent version and `graylog.version` in pom.xml
 - Change branch name for the graylog2-server checkout in `.travis.yml`

 For the rest we are using the maven release plugin: